 The checklist has two columns, one to check off if you visit this summer and the other to check off if you have completed the task in your lifetime.

 Whatever you do, don’t make the mistake of being so focused on checking off your list that you fail to enjoy the wonder of it all.

 The book is full of spectacular photos, many from readers of the San Juan Record.
 We thank them for their contributions, participation and photography skills.
 Allison Yamamoto-Sparks provided the main cover photo for the magazine.

-Special thanks to the hard-working crew at the San Juan Record, particularly Andrea Montgomery, Jill Slack, Mary Allyson Platt and David Boyle.
+Special thanks to the hard-working crew at the San Juan Record, particularly Andrea Montgomery, Jill Pearson, Katie Boyle, and Merri Allyson Platt.